 The rationale behind this is that you’re reaching people on their terms, when and where they need it, by presenting solutions to their relevant challenges.
 This is very attractive because, when done right, content marketing doesn’t interrupt what people are interested in – it’s all about earning their valuable attention by being what they’re interested in.

-Content marketing doesn’t interrupt what people are interested in
+Content marketing doesn’t interrupt what people are interested in – it’s all about earning attention by being what they’re interested in.

 With the use of content marketing, you’ll be able to answer your target audience’s questions and communicate to them that you have the relevant solution to their pain points.
 If you have quality content, it will inspire them to take action, and this is a win/win for the customer and the business alike.